 Geography Vision Statement

-Our geography curriculum provides pupils with the opportunity to discover, organize, interpret and be inquisitive about our present and the natural world so that they understand and appreciate how this affects and is affected by human activity.
+Our geography curriculum provides pupils with the opportunity to discover, organize, interpret and be inquisitive about our present and the natural world so they become confident and articulate learners who are positive local and global citizens.

 Key Stage 1

-Within Key Stage 1 pupils develop knowledge about the world, the United Kingdom and the local community.
-They understand and use subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.
+Within Key Stage 1 pupils develop knowledge about the world, the United Kingdom, and the local community.
+They understand and use subject-specific vocabulary relating to human and physical geography and begin to use geographical skills to enhance their locational awareness.

 Key Stage 2